zibalina007/Charts/README.md

 ## News

+**October 3, 2016**

+Charts are now even more responsive, if you want a fixed height and a responsive width, simple set responsive to false, and then set width to 0 and height to the one you like!

 **September 29, 2016**

 You can now generate a new chart using the database data without building it manually.
 See *Database Charts* section for more information!